 While Sidney’s grave and monument were destroyed in the Great Fire of London, the elegy composed by Edmund Spenser Astrophel.
 A Pastoral Elegie upon the Death of the most noble and valorous Knight, Sir Philip Sidney has remained as a tangible memorial to him along with the legend of the peerless knight presented in Fulke Greville’s biography.

-The Battle of Zutphen is a pivotal incident in my completed (but not yet published) novel Forsaking All Other.
+The Battle of Zutphen is a pivotal incident in my novel Forsaking All Other.

 Aubrey, John Brief Lives.
 A Modern English Version edited by Richard Barber, 1983. pp.288-9